Polymerase chain reaction was developed in 1983 by Kary Mullis. To date, there are many different types of PCR technique.

 Ligase Chain Reaction (LCR)

-The main advantage of Ligase Chain Reaction is that a single point mutation in the original template DNA can prevent the reaction and an absence of product can be an indicator of mutations.
+The main advantage of Ligase Chain Reaction is that a single point mutation near the junction in the original template DNA can prevent the reaction and an absence of product can be an indicator of mutations.

 Quantitative PCR (qPCR)

-The amount of product that is synthesized during a set number of cycles of a PCR depends on the number of DNA molecules that are present in the starting mixture.
+The amount of product that is synthesized during a set number of cycles of a polymerase chain reaction depends on the number of DNA molecules that are present in the starting mixture.
 This enables PCR to be used to quantify the number of DNA molecules present in an extract.

 In quantitative PCR the amount of product synthesized during a test PCR is compared with the amounts synthesized during PCRs with known quantities of starting DNA.